pyodide/pyodide/docs/using_pyodide_from_javascript.md

 ```

 Point your WebAssembly aware browser to http://localhost:8000/index.html
-Open your browser console to see the output from python!
+Open your browser console to see the output from python via pyodide!